 Who doesn’t love relaxing in their own pool of warm and comfortable water at the end of a busy day?
-There is even something to be said for doing so when fall and winter come around, even though the temperature outside of the hot tub might be less than appealing, the temperature on the inside can be perfect.
+There is something to be said for doing so when fall and winter come around; even though the temperature outside of the hot tub might be less than appealing, the temperature on the inside can be perfect.
 However, what if you want to bring your hot tub indoors?

-What we have found is that rather than asking the question posed in the title of this post, the more important questions are:
+We have found that rather than asking the question posed in the title of this post, the more important questions are:

 Make Sure the Water Supply is Accessible